AD748/Voom/README.md

 STREAM_SECRET_KEY=
 ```

-Replace the placeholder values with your actual Clerk & getstream credentials.
+Replace the empty values with your actual Clerk & getstream credentials.
 You can obtain these credentials by signing up on the [Clerk website](https://clerk.com/) and [getstream website](https://getstream.io/)

 **Running the Project**